Tencent/spring-cloud-tencent/spring-cloud-tencent-docs/src/main/doc/spring-cloud-tencent-polaris-circuitbreaker.md

 This chapter will explain how to use Polaris in Spring Cloud project in the simplest way.
 CircuitBreaker's feature.
 Before starting MicroService, one needs to launch Polaris.
 Please refer to [Polaris Getting Started](https://github.com/PolarisMesh/polaris#getting-started).

-1. you can add ```spring-cloud-starter-tencent-polaris-circuitbreaker``` 's dependencies in your project to use CircuitBreaker features.
+1. You can add ```spring-cloud-starter-tencent-polaris-circuitbreaker``` 's dependencies in your project to use CircuitBreaker features.
 For example, in Maven's project, add listed configurations in pom:

 ```XML
 <dependency>